bchaindeveloper/hardhat-defi/README.md

 # A DeFi Smart Contract

-This is a basic DeFi protical enabling you to deposit, borrow and repay assets!
+This is a basic DeFi protocol enabling you to deposit, borrow and repay assets!

 ## In this contract you will be able to:
 * Deposit collateral: ETH/WETH